HandsOnDataViz/book/docs/HandsOnDataViz.md

     title or description.
 Under *Toolbar Settings*, see the checkbox to *Allow others to download or explore and copy this workbook and its data*, and select the setting you wish, as shown in Figure
-    @ref(fig:tableau-toolbar-settings.
-If you are publishing your
+    <a href="#fig:tableau-toolbar-settings">7.56</a>.
+If you are
-    visualization on the web, we also recommend that you keep this box checked so that others can download your data and see how you constructed it, to improve data accessibility for all.
+    publishing your visualization on the web, we also recommend that you keep this box checked so that others can download your data and see how you constructed it, to improve data accessibility for all.

 <img src="images/07-chart/tableau-toolbar-settings-annotated.png" alt="This scatter chart is ready to be published."  />
 <p class="caption">
-Figure 7.55: This scatter chart is ready to be published.
+Figure 7.56: This scatter chart is ready to be published.
 </p>

 Tip: Your entire portfolio of Tableau Public visualizations is online at